en_USEnglish

 Strategic resource caching

-Implement native application functionalities
+Implement native app features

-Enabling users to install your PWA on their home screen can help improve engagement and provide a smoother user experience.
+Allowing users to install your PWA on their home screen can help improve engagement and provide a smoother user experience.

 Push notifications